How to Create Customer Profiles for an

-Congratulations — you just created a customer persona for your
+Congratulations — you just created a customer profile for your

 Your Next Steps

-Customer personas will help you identify your audience and solve their problems.
+Customer profiles will help you identify your audience and solve their problems.

-It is important to remember your personas will keep evolving and changing as you discover more information about your customers and what motivates them.
+It is important to remember your profiles will keep evolving and changing as you discover more information about your customers and what motivates them.

-Don’t be surprised if you discover entirely new personas as your business grows.
+Don’t be surprised if you discover entirely new profiles as your business grows.